amesones-dev/blog/_posts/2023-11-02-ansible-intro.md

 ## Introducing Ansible
-[Ansible](https://ansible.com/) is an open source automation platform with several components, the main being:
+[Ansible](https://ansible.com/) is an open source automation platform with several components, the main ones being:
 * A language that can describe infrastructure, state and actions required to transition between states.
 * An automation engine and tool able to run and orchestrate those actions.